 As an effective and 100% natural alternative to commonly available repellents, eucalyptus oil is ideally suited to keep mosquitoes and other biting insects at bay.

 Due to its antibacterial properties, eucalyptus oil can be used to fight the germs that cause unfortunate mouth odour.
 Common mouthwashes and toothpastes already contain this oil as an active ingredient.
-Use this oil diluted as a mouthwash or toothpaste, it may help prevent plaque build-up on the teeth and protect the gums from bacterial infections.
+Use this oil diluted as a mouthwash or toothpaste (don’t swallow any!), it may help prevent plaque build-up on the teeth and protect the gums from bacterial infections.

 Eucalyptus Oil & Aromatherapy